hds-sandbox/bulk_RNAseq_course/develop/04c_preprocessing_setup.md

+---
+title: Running a pipeline in uCloud
+summary: In this lesson we explain how to run the nf-core pipeline in the UCloud computing system
+date: 2023-01-17
+---

-# Setup for teaching in uCloud
+# Running the bulk RNAseq pipeline in uCloud

+!!! note "Section Overview"

+    &#128368; **Time Estimation:** X minutes

+    &#128172; **Learning Objectives:**

+    1. Learn about the UCloud computing system.
+    2. Learn how to submit a job and explore your results folders.
+    3. Submit a nf-core RNAseq run on our data

+# Submit the job in Ucloud

 Access [Ucloud](https://cloud.sdu.dk) with your account and choose the project `Sandbox RNASeq Workshop` where you have been invited.
+Or ask to be invited to jose.romero@sund.ku.dk.

 ![](./img/04c_preprocessing_setup/chooseProject.png)